s4bot3ur/Blockchain-Challenges/Ethernaut/Re-entrancy/WriteUp.md

 The key point to understand in the flowchart is that the balance is updated at last and it is updated twice.
 Suppose we have `1 ether` and we withdraw `1 ether` in each call.
 At last, our balance will be reduced twice.
 When it reduces the first time, our balance will be `zero`, and the next time it reduces, there should be an `underflow` or `revert` if the `underflow` is handled properly.
 If it reverts, all the state changes made will be reverted.

 If we check the `Reentrance` contract, the compiler version is less than 0.8.0, which means the contract is vulnerable to `overflows` and `underflows`.
 However, they are using the `SafeMath` library to overcome the vulnerabilities of overflows and underflows.
 If we check the `donate()` function, they have properly implemented the `SafeMath` library.
-But if we check the `withdraw()` function, they didn't use the `SafeMath` library for reducing the caller's balance.
+But if we check the `withdraw()` function, they didn't use the `SafeMath` library to reduce the caller's balance.
 The correct syntax for implementing SafeMath for subtraction is `balances[msg.sender].sub(_amount)`.

 So, as they didn't use SafeMath during the second call while updating the balance, it will lead to an underflow, and our balance will be set to `(2^256 - 1)`.
-With these two vulnerabilities, we are able to withdraw twice the amount of our balance in the Reentrancy contract.
+With these two vulnerabilities, we can withdraw twice the amount of our balance in the Reentrancy contract.

 **Note:** I have written logic to withdraw twice, but it is not limited to that.
 We can withdraw as many times as we want as long as the contract has a balance.